 Duty station and branch are both determined based on what the Army calls the Order of Merit List (OML).
 All of the senior cadets in the nation are placed on a list ranking them in descending order based on GPA, Army Physical Fitness Test (APFT) performance, and the cadet’s overall performance in the ROTC program.
 The better a cadet performs physically, academically, and in their leadership roles, the more likely they are to get their first choices in branch and first duty station.

-Military Science classes at Seattle University involve an elective course taken each quarter which includes typical classroom work as well as hand-on field work.
-In addition, our ROTC cadets meet Monday, Wednesday and Friday from 0600-0700 in the Redhawk Center Astro-Gym to participate in a physical training regimen, and one weekend per academic quarter is spent doing hand-on field training at Joint Base Lewis McChord, Washington.
+Military Science classes at Seattle University involve an elective course taken each quarter which includes typical classroom work as well as hands-on field work.
+In addition, our ROTC cadets meet Monday, Wednesday and Friday from 0600-0700 in the Redhawk Center Astro-Gym to participate in a physical training regimen, and one weekend per academic quarter is spent doing hands-on field training at Joint Base Lewis McChord, Washington.

-Academics is a priority for all ROTC cadets.
-We know that being a student comes first and our Cadre members work closely with Seattle University Faculty and Staff to ensure that our cadets succeed in all their courses.
+Academics are a priority for all ROTC cadets.
+We know that being a student comes first and our Cadre members work closely with Seattle University Faculty and Staff to ensure that our cadets succeed in all of their courses.

-Depending on how many courses you have left to complete in your degree, and what kind of scholarship you are awarded, you will either have your full tuition paid in full for 2, 3, or the full 4 years it takes to finish your course of study.
-At some universities, cadets much decide whether to use their scholarship to cover tuition OR room and board, however at Seattle University the university off-sets the cost of room and board, so everything is covered.
-In addition, you will receive a $1200 book stipend for the year, and a monthly stipend of $350-$500 (the amount increases by $50 each year in ROTC) to pay for additional costs of living.
+Depending on how many courses you have left to complete in your degree, and what kind of scholarship you are awarded, you will either have your tuition paid in full for 2, 3, or the full 4 years it takes to finish your course of study.
+At some universities, cadets must decide whether to use their scholarship to cover tuition OR room and board - however, at Seattle University, the university off-sets the cost of room and board, so everything is covered.
+In addition, you will receive a $1200 book stipend for the year, and a monthly stipend of $350-$500 (the amount increases by $50 each year in ROTC), to pay for additional costs of living.